English name:Rabbit's Foot

 If you think your environment is too dry, pop me on top of a damp pebble tray to increase the humidity around me.

 Good news: I am pet-safe!
+A similar pet friendly plant is White Rabbits Foot Fern.

 Often referred to as Prayer Plants, along with their closely related cousins Calathea, Maranta leaves have the unusual characteristic of lying flat during the day and then closing upwards at night as if in prayer.